Artificial Intelligence Master of Science Degree

 Online Degree Information

 The online MS in artificial intelligence program offers core courses online in an asynchronous modality.
 Bridge courses, when assigned, are also taught asynchronously.
 Any live class or group meetings are usually optional in bridge and core courses.
 Elective courses for the online program are more limited than courses in the on-campus program and their availability will vary from semester to semester.
 Some electives will be synchronous only.
-Students in the online program have to access RIT computing and library resources.
+Students in the online program have access to RIT computing and library resources.
 The online program is part-time, with students completing 1-2 courses per semester.
 Students will usually spend 10-12 hours per week per class, although this depends on course content and individual background knowledge.
 For details about the online learning experience, contact the program contact listed on this page.
 RIT does not offer international student visas for online study.

 Online Tuition Eligibility